labgrid-project/labgrid/doc/configuration.rst

 RKUSBLoader
 ~~~~~~~~~~~
-An :any:`RKUSBLoader` resource describes a USB device in the rockchip loader
+An :any:`RKUSBLoader` resource describes a USB device in the *Rockchip loader
-state.
+state*.

 .. code-block:: yaml